 The Sena leader, during his visit to Yavatmal earlier this month after a farmer committed suicide, had urged Union Agriculture Minister and NCP supremo Sharad Pawar to resign from the Union cabinet and come to the state to protect the interest of farmers reeling under drought.

 "Uddhav has not worked on any social issues.
-They should do some good work like organising job fairs to create employment for youth rather than making such statements," Rane opined.
+They should do some good work like organising job fairs to create employment for youth rather than making such statements", Rane advised.

 Earlier this month, Uddhav visited Yavatmal district in Vidharbha region of the state where farmer - Gajanan Ghotekar committed suicide and in a note blamed the Congress and NCP for the plight of farmers.

-Maharashtra government had earlier sought a financial package of Rs 2,281.37 crore and five lakh tonne foodgrain at BPL rates from the Centre to tackle drought situation in as many as 15 districts in the state.
+Maharashtra government had earlier sought a financial package of Rs 2,281.37 crore and five lakh tonne foodgrain at BPL rates from the Centre to tackle the drought situation in 15 districts of the state.